Knightwalker/react-course/020.Redux/lab2.md

 store.dispatch(loginAction("Gosho"));
 ```

-This is just a plain old JavaScript function, but the approach in general is considered "Good Practice", because in our business logic, from our controller, we would like to fire `dispatch` calls, with specific actions, hiding away the complexity of the implementation.
+This is just a plain old JavaScript function, but the approach in general is considered **Good Practice**, because in our business logic, from our controller, we would like to fire `dispatch` calls, with specific actions, hiding away the implementation details.
 Plus, if we refactor down the road, this thin layer of abstraction means we have fewer changes to make.

 Q: Can we take this a step further?
 What do you think can be further improved?
+Can we abstract more?
 A1: Arguably the `store.dispatch()` part is another unnecessary coupling.
 A2: Maybe it's a good idea to group common functionality, inside a single package, like `userActions`